akka/akka/akka-docs/java/futures.rst

           }
         });

-  result.get(); //Returns a the list of strings as upper case
+  result.get(); //Returns the sequence of strings as upper case

 It's as simple as that!